-- 50 or more 'unique' public objections have been made to the Department of Planning, Housing and Infrastructure (DPHI) at the time that it exhibited the proposed development - a reportable political donation has been made by the applicant - an objection to the proposed development has been made to DPHI by the relevant local Council
+- 50 or more 'unique' public objections have been made to the Department of Planning and Environment at the time that it exhibited the proposed development - a reportable political donation has been made by the applicant - an objection to the proposed development has been made to the Department of Planning and Environment by the relevant local Council

-The Commission also provides advice on planning matters as requested by the Minister for Planning or the Planning Secretary (i.e. the Secretary of DPHI).
+The Commission also provides advice on planning matters as requested by the Minister for Planning or the Planning Secretary (i.e. the Secretary of the Department of Planning and Environment).
 The Commission's role is defined in the Environmental Planning and Assessment Act 1979